ngx_pagespeed FAQ

 Is ngx_pagespeed still maintained?

-The maintained continuation is mod_pagespeed 1.1 for nginx and ModPageSpeed 2.0 for nginx, developed by We-Amp — founded by a former mod_pagespeed maintainer — with active development, regular releases, and CVE patches.
+The maintained continuation is mod_pagespeed 1.1 for nginx and ModPageSpeed 2.0 for nginx, developed by We-Amp — the company that helped build ngx_pagespeed, maintained mod_pagespeed, and drove the project's Apache incubation — with active development, regular releases, and CVE patches.
 Google's original ngx_pagespeed repository is archived and no longer developed, but the optimization lineage lives on in the maintained nginx modules you can install today.

 Is ngx_pagespeed free?